farzaamam/flutter_todoist/README.md

 1. Go to your [Todoist Developer Dashboard](https://app.todoist.com/app/settings/integrations/developer).
 2. Generate or copy your **Personal API Token**.
 3. Create a `.env` file at the root of the project.
-4. Add the following line to your `.env` file:
+4. Add the following line to your `.env` file with your personal key:
 ```env
 AUTH_TOKEN=0213243455
 ```